 Key Points on Plant-Based Protein Sources

-- For adults, the recommended daily amount of protein is between 0.66 and 0.8 grams of protein per kg of body weight or kg of LEAN body weight
+- For adults, the recommended daily amount of protein is between 0.66 and 0.8 grams of per kg of body weight or kg of LEAN body weight

-- High protein intake, specifically animal protein, has been linked to increased rates of cancer, diabetes and overall mortality while high plant protein intake has not
+- High animal protein, has been linked to increased rates of cancer, diabetes and overall mortality while vegan sources have not

 - Eat a lower protein diet during middle-age, followed by a moderate protein diet starting around age 65 in order to optimize your health-span

 - Include as many complete plant-based protein foods as possible.
 These include hemp, soy (if tolerated) and nutritional yeast.
 Fill in the rest with protein plant-based foods like nuts, seeds, legumes, brown rice, and other whole grains.

 - If eating legumes, prepare them properly to avoid anti-nutrients which decrease bio-availability

 - Try adding one of the listed pea protein powders to your morning smoothie for an easy way to get a complete plant protein in your diet.

 Sign up for a nutrition consultation if you are interested in more personalized help with a plant-based diet, tailored to your specific health status.

 The above statements have not been evaluated by the Food and Drug Administration.
 The products mentioned are not intended to diagnose, treat, cure or prevent any disease.
 Check with your doctor or nutritionist before starting a new supplement program.